Adalab/project-triporate-travel-wallet/README.md

 ### The team ###

-This is developed by @EvaMarco, @andreina-proyectos, @pascualbeatriz, @constanza-sosa and @alexandrajaramz.
+This is developed by [Eva Marco](https://github.com/EvaMarco), [Andreina Romero](https://github.com/andreina-proyectos), [Beatriz Pascual](https://github.com/pascualbeatriz), [Constanza Sosa](https://github.com/constanza-sosa) and [Alexandra Jara](https://github.com/alexandrajaramz).
 The development of this initial stage of the web app was proposed by Triporate.

 ### Technologies ###